If you are being redeployed to a different area or workplace, use this ten point checklist to help you:

 2. Your contract and pay

 It is important to check that your contract allows you to be moved.
 Also check any relevant local policies.
-If your contract does not allow you to be moved, discuss this with your manager and contact us on 0345 772 6100 for further advice.
+If your contract does not allow you to be moved, discuss this with your manager and contact us.

 If you contract does allow the move, you should not experience any detriment in relation to your pay or your terms and conditions of employment.